Product Analytics Table

 Learn how Triple Whale classifies new/returning customers.

-New Customer CPA
+New Customer CPAnew_customer_cpaformula

 The cost to acquire a single new paying customer.